NerYtheLonesomeHearthian/X10DRG-Q_NVMe-boot/README.md

 I used the Supermicro IPMI BIOS update feature to update the BIOS with my modded one on the board.
 This requires a license that can be generated with a website (https://cryptii.com/pipes/QiZmdA) I found in [manfromafar](https://github.com/manfromafar)'s [supermicro-ipmi-keygen](https://github.com/manfromafar/supermicro-ipmi-keygen) repository.
 It is important that you take the License Key this site gives you and capitalize all the letters, or it won't work (ask me how i know...).
 The site https://docs.telehouse.solutions/supermicro_ipmi_licenses.html also works perfectly.

+The NvmExpressDxe_4.ffs module was not used in this project, as I downloaded it before finding the NvmExpressDxe_5.ffs one, but I will include it in the files anyway just in case somebody needs it.

 After getting all the necessary tools, I followed the guide.

 I will upload all the files I used, as well as the modded BIOS, in this repository.